This article was updated on the 15th of August 2023 for clarity and to improve text readability.

 Rice and pigeon peas (arroz con gandules)

-Tip: if you can’t find pigeon beans, use pinto beans in their place.
+Psst… if you can’t find pigeon peas, use pinto beans in their place.

-Cuban salads are super quick to make, so you can spend less time cooking and more time entertaining!
+Plus, it’s super quick to put together, so you can spend less time cooking and more time entertaining!

 Spicy BBQ baked beans